Marie Juliette Louvet

 Marie Juliette Louvet (9 May 1867 – 24 September 1930) was the lover of the unmarried Prince Louis II of Monaco and the mother of his only child, Princess Charlotte of Monaco.

-Known as Juliette, Louvet was the daughter of Jacques Henri Louvet (18301910) and his first wife, Joséphine Elmire Piedefer (18281871).
+Known as Juliette, Louvet was the daughter of Jacques Henri Louvet (Pierreval, 10 September 1830 – Rouen, 7 September 1910) and his first wife (m.
+La Rue-Saint-Pierre, 3 February 1852), Joséphine Elmire Piedefer (La Rue-Saint-Pierre, 3 September 1828 – Pierreval, 10 July 1871).

-She married the photographer Achille Delmaet, but they divorced in 1893.
-They had two children, Georges and Marguerite.
+She married the photographer Achille Delmaet on 6 October 1885 (his best known photographs are nudes of La Goulue, a cancan dancer of the Moulin Rouge), but they divorced on 14 January 1893.
+They had two children, Georges (1884–1955) and Marguerite (1886–1894).
 Juliette Delmaet became an entertainer of sorts, reportedly a cabaret singer.
 In 1897, she was a hostess in a Montmartre nightclub when she met Prince Louis of Monaco.
-She gave birth to their daughter, Charlotte, in Constantine, French Algeria, in 1898, where Louis served in the French Army with a regiment of Chasseurs d'Afrique (African Light Horse), and where she justified her presence at the military barracks as a laundress.
-Through her daughter she is the maternal grandmother of Rainier III, Prince of Monaco and Princess Antoinette, Baroness of Massy.
+She gave birth to their daughter, Charlotte, in Constantine, French Algeria, on 30 September 1898, where Louis served in the French Army with a regiment of Chasseurs d'Afrique (African Light Horse), and where she justified her presence at the military barracks as a laundress and a dressmaker.
+Through her daughter, she is the maternal grandmother of Rainier III, Prince of Monaco and Princess Antoinette, Baroness of Massy.